AshrafBoussahi/TheTurtles_Submission_WiserProject01/README.md

 Even though the results of that circuit architecture and logic (the one introduced in that paper) show good theoretical results, it becomes impractical when increasing the number of layers of the Galton board (which is necessary to approximate discrete probability distributions to their continuous counterparts).
 Its architecture is very sensitive when run on noisy/real devices (which is the case for most current quantum devices in the NISQ era) because it mainly uses a lot of Fredkin (CSWAP) and CNOT gates, which are the best friends of noise :)

 For this, we have **designed a novel algorithm** (which can be critiqued and is novel to the knowledge of the authors) that uses the same logic from the USS paper of the Galton board and the one-hot encoded states (the input ball should appear in only one of the output bins), but uses a different architecture.
-We were able to o**ptimize the number of qubits required to nearly half**, and **reduce the depth of the circuit after transpilation a lot**, which helps us achieve **good to excellent results on noisy simulations!**
+We were able to **Optimize the number of qubits required to nearly half**, and **reduce the depth of the circuit after transpilation a lot**, which helps us achieve **good to excellent results on noisy simulations!**

 We have also generalized and proved that the architecture from the USS paper can produce **3D distributions using 3D Quantum Galton Board**, which successfully simulates a discrete Normal Distribution and Hadamard Quantum Walk in **3D space!** (although not yet included in the package, its approach can be found in this submission)

 Our package also includes **several variational (numerical) methods** that help deduce the right parameters for the Quantum Galton Board to simulate different statistical distributions, giving the user the **ability to try achieving different distributions by just specifying the target** (or explore changing the board parameters by **adjusting the peg probabilities** to achieve different distributions).

-The scoop of our study and our work can be summrized in the follwoing:
+For this, we have summarized our work into a draft that can be published as a pre-print follow-up to the *Universal Statistical Simulator* work.
+We decided to name it:
-Quantum Monte Carlo Simulation of Various Statistical Distributions via Multi-Dimensional Variational Galton Board on Simulated and Real Quantum Devices
+**Quantum Monte Carlo Simulation of Various Statistical Distributions via Multi-Dimensional Variational Galton Board on Simulated and Real Quantum Devices**,
+and it can be found through the following link.